eafflu/runtime/README.md

 createEnemy(1200,groundY-500);
 ```

-You should now have a working enemy for your game.
+Once you have written the code correctly you will have a working enemy for your game.
 Now you need to make it your own.
 Change the code in your `createEnemy` function to customize the enemy for your game.

-Finally, add data for your enemies in `levelData.gameItems` and then modify your code to create enemies from that data.
+Finally, add an object for your enemy locations in `levelData.gameItems` and then modify your code to create enemies from that data.

 # Step 16 - Design A Reward